15 Things To Do When Visiting Murrells Inlet, SC - Karta.com

 14. The Claw House: Waterfront Dining with New England Flair

-I started my meal with a dozen oysters on the half-shell, perfectly briny and fresh.
-For the main course, I couldn’t resist the lobster roll, stuffed with tender, buttery lobster meat.
-The outdoor seating area provided a stunning view of the inlet, where boats gently swayed in the water.
-Live music added to the lively yet relaxed vibe.
+When I dined at The Claw House, I started with a plate of oysters on the half-shell, which were fresh and perfectly briny.
+My main course was their renowned lobster roll, stuffed generously with tender, buttery lobster meat.
+The outdoor seating area provided stunning views of the inlet, while live music added to the lively yet relaxing atmosphere.

-Fun Fact: The Claw House features a saltwater aquarium in the restaurant, showcasing vibrant marine life as part of its coastal dining atmosphere.
+Fun Fact: The Claw House features a saltwater aquarium, showcasing colorful marine life to complement its coastal dining ambiance.

 15. Lee’s Inlet Apothecary and Soda Fountain: A Nostalgic Delight